 I watched that video with tears in my eyes and an undeniable feeling that I had to be involved in bringing this opportunity to the Chippewa Valley.
-The philosophy of the Hillsdale K-12 program aligned with every bit of research I had done as to how to help parents educate wise and heartfelt citizens.
-This was the catalyst for me to become involved with this project.
+The philosophy of the Hillsdale K-12 program aligned with every bit of research I had done about helping parents educate wise and heartfelt citizens.
+This was the catalyst for my involvement with this project.